vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

 {%include note.html content="Before the ASG Lambda stack runs,
 <br><br> 1.
 The status of the version shows N/A by default.
 <br>2.
-Auto Update is enabled by default, allowing nASG to automtically update to the newest version of Lambda.
+Auto Update is enabled by default, allowing Compute Copilot for ASG to automtically update to the newest version of Lambda.
 This setting can be disabled by the user if desired."%}